MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/new-iissite.md

 ### -BindingInformation
 Specifies the binding information string to use for the new site.
 The binding information of the form IP:Port:hostname such as 192.168.0.1:80:www.contoso.com and one or more of the fields can be left blank, which is equivalent to using a wildcard character such as *:443:.
-In this representation *  indicates all IP addresses and all hostnames is indicated by leaving the corresponding field blank.
+In this representation *  indicates all IP addresses and all hostnames are indicated by leaving the corresponding field blank.

 ```yaml
 Type: String